 The new sentencing guidelines provide judges with a starting point for fines for companies that commit health and safety offences.

-What has happened since Sentencing Guidelines were brought in?
+What happened after Sentencing Guidelines were brought in?

 More than a year has passed since the new Health and Safety Sentencing Guidelines were brought into force on 1 February 2016.
 Here, Kizzy Augustin and Laura Page from Pinsent Masons look at how the guidelines have already impacted some of the cases we have seen in court, including some high profile construction companies.